janLalawa/MauveWolf/README.md

-## MauveWolf (AKA CSS Hell)
+## MauveWolf, a Firefox Sidebery Theme (AKA CSS Hell)

-This is my personal theme that I'm quite happy with.
+This is my personal Firefox theme that I'm quite happy with.
 I built it from several different themes mixed with my own preferences.

 ![image](images/screenshot-firefox1.png)